abrapartners/abra.ai/modules/examples/README.md

 # Examples module

-Here you will find an example module for botpress.
+Here you will find an example module for Abra.AI.

 ## Bot templates